yizhuoliang/cornserve/docs/developer_guide/sidecar.md

 ## Docker container

 It is recommended to run everything inside docker.
-That said, sidecar has minimal dependencies and _could_ run directly on the host.
+Sidecar uses `UCX` as backend, so you might find the `docker/dev.Dockerfile` helpful.
+Additionally, Sidecar has dependency over `ucxx-cu12`, meaning you need to development on an Nvidia GPU-enabled machine at the moment.

-Specifying `--shm-size` with at least 2 GB and `--ipc host` is required.
+Specifying `--shm-size` with at least 4 GB and `--ipc host` is required.

 ## Editable installation